angelorodem/ZoomBitbucketLambda/README.md

 **Zoom**
  - Go to zoom, and click settings, then click on enable advanced features
- - Next, click on messaging addons and create a incoming weebhooks
+ - Next, click on messaging addons and create an incoming weebhook
  - When finished, you'll have a endpoint URL and a key

 **AWS**